Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 So how do we go about improving LCP?

-Instead, we’ll show you how to easily find slow pages with Seobility.
-Then we’ll look at some specific factors that can impact LCP.
+In this section on improving your LCP score, however, we’ll show you how to easily find slow pages with Seobility and look at some specific factors that can impact LCP.

 Finding slow pages with Seobility